dkary/dfgraph/README.md

 # dataflow

-Visualize how data flows through an R script to better understand unfamiliar (or complex) workflows.
-Maybe even leverage `dataflow` when writing code to steer towards better patterns.
+Visualize how data flows through an R script to illuminate unfamiliar workflows or guide your works-in-progress.

 Note: This package is in a **pre-alpha state** and not yet intended for serious use (although you're welcome to test/experiment).
 There will likely be major changes in the near future (e.g., to enable interactivity).